Pool Safety Inspections Sunshine Coast

-If your pool is not compliant, the local government has the legal power to conduct independent pool inspections at the Sunshine Coast and if found culpable, you get fined.
+If your pool is not compliant, the local government has the legal power to conduct independent pool safety inspections at the Sunshine Coast and if found culpable, you get fined.
 The fines are usually on the spot and applied to both individuals and companies.
 The maximum fine the court can impose for non-compliance is $2,356.

 How to Make Your Pool Complaint

 In order to make your swimming pool compliant with the safety standard, you need the services of a pool safety inspector who will advise on the things you need to do in order to make your swimming pool complaint.
-Upon entering into a contractual agreement, the pool inspections Sunshine Coast company can go ahead and conduct an inspection with the view to rectify the non-compliant elements.
+Upon entering into a contractual agreement, the pool safety inspections Sunshine Coast company can go ahead and conduct an inspection with the view to rectifying the non-compliant elements.

-Pool inspections Sunshine Coast professionals conduct formal inspections and can issue you with a pool safety certificate if your pool is complaint and if it is not, they give you a non-conformity notice.
+Pool safety inspections Sunshine Coast professionals conduct formal inspections and can issue you with a pool safety certificate if your pool is complaint and if it is not, they give you a non-conformity notice.
 Upon receiving the notice, you need to make everything right as highlighted in the inspection report and request a re-inspection within a span of three months’ failure to not have a re-inspection within the three months will result in the inspector submitting a copy of the non-conformity notice to the local government.

 Pool Safety Certificate